jgrugru/file-flamingo/README.md

 - gen_pem_file
 - get_key

+# FileLines
-# FileLines (File holds helper functions for dealing with file lines stored in a list)
+FileLines holds helper functions for dealing with file lines stored in a list.

 Functions:
 - strip_elements_of_list